 10 to 15 THIN stalks of asparagus, cut into 3/4 inch sections

-3 pounds clam meat (we often use the clams from two 51 oz cans of sea clams from Costco, which is sourced from a sustainable fishery)
+2 to 3 pounds clam meat (we often use the clams from the 51 oz cans of sea clams from Costco, which is sourced from a sustainable fishery)

 24 oz clam broth, or broth from steaming a big pot of mussels

 1 can crisp canned corn, use the juice also… or cut the corn from 3 cobs of white corn

 3 Yukon Gold potatoes, cut into 3/4 inch cubes